-Let me give you an example (and I am paraphrasing), of when Ben was asked about job interviews:
+Let me give you an example (and I am paraphrasing), of when Ben was asked about job interviews and preparation:

-That is right-on-the-money advice.
+That advice is right-on-the-money.
 How do you do that?
 It starts with research and planning.
 Research is the single most important interview secret.

 Prior to engaging with a prospective employer, you need to know:

 Once you know what their problem is, then you can position yourself as a very strong solution.
-One you have fully researched, you have unlocked the most important interview secret.
+Once you have fully researched, you have unlocked the most important interview secret.

-Prepare for your interview by leveraging the following resources:
+Prepare for your job interview by leveraging the following resources:

 Preparation does two things: